rtaormina/waterwatch/docs/manual_testing/admin/tc-admin-002.md

 - Once deleted, the export page should not display the preset

 ## Actual Result
+Production:
 Not possible to add preset in production (500 server error).
 There is also no CSS for the admin console so it is not readable or very usable in current state.

+Development:
+You can open the add preset page on the admin console but countries do not show up as options until you select save and left an option blank.
+This prevents the preset from being saved and prompts you to fill in the missing field, at which point countries from any already selected continents show up.
+The other preset functionality is working.

 ## Status
+Production:
 - Fail

+Development:
+- Fail

 ## Severity (if failed)
+Production:
 - High

+Development:
+- Medium

 ## Environment
 | Detail       | Value            |